Deep learning of quantum entanglement from incomplete measurements: Methods

 For the quantum states we prepare the corresponding datasets by computing the probability distribution with elements $\textbf{p}_i\equiv\text{Tr}\{\rho M_i\}$ and evaluate the quantum correlation measure (concurrence or mutual information) using Eqs.(\ref{eq:concur} and \ref{eq:MutInf}).
 We trained the measurement-specific DNNs to predict the quantum correlations from the probability distribution $\textbf{p}$.
 The training and validation datasets have the following structures

 where the length of the input vector $\mathcal{D}^{\text{input}}$ is different for various measurement-specific neural networks, ranging from full $36$ projectors down to $4$.
 The output $\mathcal{Q(\rho)}$ stands for either the concurrence or the mutual information.

 We achieve the learning of the neural networks by backpropagating the error through the use of chain rule of derivation.
 It minimizes the loss function defined as the mean absolute difference between the true values of the quantum correlations measure $\mathcal{Q}_{\text{true}}$ and the values $\mathcal{Q}_{\text{predicted}}^{\theta}$ predicted by the networks.
 The loss function thus takes a form

-and the minimum is found by minimizing the $\mathcal{L}$ over all components of a training dataset to update weights and biases $\{\theta\}$ using the Nesterov-accelerated adaptive moment estimation (NAdam) algorithm \cite{Dozat2016IncorporatingNM}.
+and the minimum is found by minimizing the $\mathcal{L}$ over all components of a training dataset to update weights and biases $\{\theta\}$ using the Nesterov-accelerated adaptive moment estimation (NAdam) algorithm.
 At the step $t$, the NAdam procedure updates parameters

 with

 The parameter $\eta$ represents the learning rate, parameter $\mu$ represents the exponential decay rate for the first moment estimates $\mathbf{\hat{m}}$, the parameter $\nu$ is the exponential decay rate for the weighted norm $\mathbf{g}_t^2$ and $\epsilon$ is a parameter that ensures the numerical stability of the NAdam optimization procedure.
 In our work, we set the numerical values of parameters $\{\eta,\mu,\nu,\epsilon\}$ to $\{0.001,0.9,0.999,10^{-7}\}$.
 The training takes over 2,000 epochs with data further divided into $100$ batches to optimize the learning time and accuracy of the predictions on the validation dataset.
 All above is implemented using Keras and Tensorflow libraries for Python.